timewave-computer/x-vault-demo/README.md

   - `faucet burn <address> <token> <amount>`: Burn tokens from address
   - `faucet`: Show help menu
 - `npm run dev`: Start Next.js development server

+## Commit Hooks

+The project is configured to reformat all staged files on commit, using `prettier` and `husky`.